francescovannini/fakemouse/README.md

 ![Homer Typing Bird](pics/homer_typing_bird.gif)

-When enabled, the mouse pointer will constantly follow a squared pattern.
+When enabled, the mouse pointer will constantly move following a squared pattern.

-Largely based on V-USB sample schematics, designed around an ATTiny85.
+Largely based on [V-USB](https://www.obdev.at/products/vusb/index.html) sample schematics, designed around an ATTiny85.
 Similar devices from the Tiny family can probably be used as well without any or minimal modifications to the schematics.

 ![Schematics](pics/schematics.png)